-Pineapple green cheek conures aren’t great talkers.
-They have deep, rough voices, which makes it difficult for them to mimic words and phrases.
-However, they sometimes pick up some basic human words and sounds.
+Pineapple green cheek conures aren’t good talkers; they have deep, rough voices, making it difficult to mimic words and phrases.
+However, they can pick up basic human words and sounds.

-Their talking abilities depend on the time and effort their owners put into teaching them words.
-Owners who do this should find their parrots have superior talking abilities than those who don’t.
+Their talking abilities depend on their owners’ time and effort in teaching them words.
+Owners who do this find their parrots have superior talking abilities.

 What Sounds Do Pineapple Green Cheek Conures Make?

-Though quiet birds, pineapple green cheek conures make sounds to show their happiness.
-These noises include:
+Though quiet birds, pineapple green cheek conures make sounds to show their happiness, including:

-Singing is a sound of happiness, which pineapple conures regularly make.
-They mimic songs and sounds, and you can teach them to sing lyrics when you sing, as long as the song’s straightforward.
+Singing is a sound of happiness that pineapple conures regularly make.
+They mimic songs and sounds; you can teach them to sing lyrics when you sing, as long as the song’s straightforward.

 Pineapple conures make this sound by clicking their tongues against the roof of their mouths.
-This is a joyful sound that they make when they’re content and relaxed.
+They make this joyful sound when contented and relaxed.

 Pineapple conures whistle to beckon you to play.
-You could even build a bond by teaching your parrot how to whistle your favorite tunes.
+You could even build a bond by teaching the parrot how to whistle your favorite tunes.

-All conures chatter differently, but they usually make a whistling sound that indicates they’re happy.
-If you chatter to your parrot, it may respond to you.
+All conures chatter differently.
+However, they usually whistle, indicating they’re happy and contented.
+If you chatter to the parrot, it may respond to you.

-Conures grind their beaks when they’re comfortable and ready to go to bed.
+Conures grind their beaks when they’re comfortable and ready for sleep.

-It’s a crackling sound they make by running their top and bottom beak together.
-When your parrot starts making this sound, dim the lights or cover its cage so that it can go to sleep.
+They make a crackling sound by rubbing the top and bottom of their beak together.
+When the parrot starts making this sound, dim the lights or cover its cage so it can sleep.

 Pineapple sun conures pick up laughter from their owners.
-If you laugh around your parrot often, it’ll mimic you and come to understand that it’s a joyful, upbeat sound.
+If you laugh around the parrot often, it’ll mimic you and come to understand that it’s a joyful, upbeat sound.